facebook••facebook••youtube••contact••index••home

 Image_stabilizer_icon2 Image Stabilization

 The 5-stop rated hybrid image stabilization (IS) system reduces the effects of camera shake in both the vertical plane and back and forth motions when using the camera angled downwards.
 At macro distances, 5-stops of stabilization isn't really doable (maybe for infinity).
 For me, this lens yields about three stops of additional hand holdable range with my EOS R (no IBIS).
-IS is quiet and isn't audible on video when using built-in mics.
+IS is quiet and isn't audible on video when I use a shotgun mic in the shoe.
 This IS unit is also designed to detect panning and compensate accordingly.

 IBIS and IS